pingcap/docs/dashboard/dashboard-diagnostics-access.md

 ---
 title: TiDB Dashboard Cluster Diagnostics Page
-summary: Learn how to use the cluster diagnostics.
+summary: Learn how to use the cluster diagnostics page.
 category: how-to
 ---